andrewhwanpark/craigslist-scraper/README.md

 ## Output

-The scraper will output a output.json file with the scraped titles, post description, images, dates, and price.
+The scraper will output a output.json file with the scraped titles, post descriptions, thumbnails, images, dates, and prices.
+The images are original size (1200x900).